 Here are three of the most popular tools for uncovering how successful another blog is:

-For a more in-depth tutorial on guest posting, my guide Guest Blogging 101 covers everything you need to know about guest posting from start to finish including:
+For a more in-depth tutorial on guest posting, my guide Guest Blogging 101, covers everything you need to know about guest posting from start to finish, including:

-• What is guest posting?
+- What is guest posting?

-• How to find the perfect blogs to post on
+- How to find the perfect blogs to post on

-• How to come up with guest blogging ideas
+- How to come up with guest blogging ideas

-• How to pitch your guest post
+- How to pitch your guest post

-• What to do once your post goes live
+- What to do once your post goes live

 2. Become Familiar with Your Target Publications

-Becoming very familiar with your target (dream) publication is another important foundational step in the lead up process of eventually getting published.
+Becoming very familiar with your target (dream) publication is another important foundational step in the lead-up process of eventually getting published.
 The more you know about the popular publications you want to write for, the more you’re going to be able to add the right kind of value to them during your pitching process.

 Spend time over the coming weeks (and months) reading a good amount of content your target publication is releasing.
 As you’re going, keep in mind that there are a lot of important insights you can glean from reading the work they allow their contributors to publish.
 Take note of crucial things like:

-• Topics that are frequently covered by successful contributors
+- Topics that successful contributors frequently cover

-• Which types of stories tend to get the most traffic (or social shares)
+- Which types of stories tend to get the most traffic (or social shares)

-• Headline format, tone and capitalization use (you can use a free tool like Title Capitalize to be extra safe)
+- Headline format, tone, and capitalization use (you can use a free tool like Title Capitalize to be extra safe)

-• The typical writing style contributors have
+- The typical writing style contributors have

-• Length of the content that’s usually published
+- Length of the content that’s usually published

-• Overall tone, voice and style of the writing
+- Overall tone, voice, and style of the writing

-• Who some of the most regular contributors are (make a list)
+- Who some of the most regular contributors are (make a list)

 For example, take one of the most popular articles I wrote on my Forbes column (about how I’ve built a blog that generates upwards of $50,000/mo in revenue).